brandonkimmmm/CollabList/README.md

-## Grocery List
+## CollabList

-Grocery list is a real-time collborative web-application where multiple users can create, read, update, and delete items on a list.
+Collablist is a real-time collborative web-application where multiple users can create, read, update, and delete items on a list.
 The list will be updated for every member of a list the moment one of them perform CRUD actions.
 The app is a great way for teams to efficiently and effectively collaborate on shopping lists, to-do lists, or any other forms of lists.

 ## Links